 Miles Franklin Music Scheme

-Please contact MFPMusicScheme@outlook.com to make any enquiries about the Music Scheme.
-Alternatively visit their website at milesfranklinmusic.org
+Please contact firstname.lastname@example.org to make any enquiries about the Music festival.

-The Music Scheme Enrollment Form is available through the MFPS DropBox.
+The Music Scheme Enrolment Form is available in term 3 for the following year enrolment through the MFPS DropBox / P&C / Music Scheme.

 Music at Miles Franklin Primary School

 Miles Franklin Primary School has a musical tradition going back to the early 1980s, when the Music Scheme commenced, enabling private music teachers to come into the school to give lessons for a fee to school children.
 This scheme continues to operate.
-The Music Scheme is ran by parent volunteers as part of the school P&C.
+The Music Scheme is run as part of the school P&C by volunteers, P&C employees and support from the Miles Franklin Primary staff.

-The Music Scheme is run by parents of children at the school, and provides a way to become involved in the music life of the community.
-There are always jobs to help with, particularly as the Music Festival approaches.
+If you are a parent with an interest in being part of the Music Scheme as a volunteer or as the Music Festival approaches help with the organizing, please make contact with us - MFPMusicScheme@outlook.com.
 Parental involvement is strongly encouraged, and the harmonious relationships arising in the committee from working to improve the school culture is valued by everyone.

 Private music tuition is available at Miles Franklin Primary School, conducted during School hours.
 Children come out of classes individually for half-hour lessons, with the time of day varying each week to minimize disruption to normal classes.
 Private music teachers come to the school to deliver these lessons.